Stop Best Service Company Debt Collection Harassment

 • The total amount owed, including any fees

-• A copy of the original contract, if available
+• A copy of the original contract or account statements

 Step 3: Send a Cease-and-Desist Letter